xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 using `~` as the "not" symbol!

 So how do we mechanize the rules?
-In the same way as we did with SignedTerm, but at the factor level.
+In the same way as we did with `SignedTerm`, but at the factor level.
 We'll define a procedure `NotFactor`:

 ```delphi